top of page

 • Blood sugar regulation problems

-In some cases, feeling bad after you eat certain foods can indicate a specific underlying problem.
-In these cases, the food you are eating is giving fuel to an underlying infection.
+In some cases, symptoms that arise after eating certain foods can indicate a specific underlying problem.
+In these cases, the food you are eating is fueling an underlying infection.

 Mold Exposure, Bacterial & Fungal Infection